Jennifer Murphy: Television projects

 Murphy appeared on the fourth season of The Apprentice.
 Murphy was "fired" in the sixth week, along with three others.
 Murphy first spoke to Donald Trump about the possibility of appearing on his show when she was competing at the Miss USA pageant.
 The pageant is part of the Miss Universe Organization, which was previously owned by Trump.

-In October 2016, Murphy told Grazia that Trump had offered her job interviews a day after she had left The Apprentice.
-As she was leaving after an interview, a newly married Trump kissed her on the lips, which took her by surprise.
-Murphy said she ultimately declined his job offer, and that she would still vote for Trump in the 2016 US presidential election.

-After appearing on The Apprentice in New York, she relocated to Los Angeles, California, and pursued a career in entertainment.
-Murphy appeared in her first feature film Killer Movie, playing the role of Mrs. Falls, and appeared in an episode of CSI, playing the role of "Dream Girl".
+In October 2016, Murphy told Grazia that Trump had offered her job interviews after she left The Apprentice.
+She ultimately declined the job offer.
+After appearing on The Apprentice, Murphy moved to Los Angeles, to pursue an acting career.
+Murphy appeared in the 2008 film Killer Movie as Mrs. Falls and in an episode of CSI: Crime Scene Investigation as Dream Girl.